renatocaliari/contornos/docs/en/contornos.md

 #### Responsibilities
   * _all general contorno participant responsibilities._
-  * _all responsibilities of the contorno itself that are not delegated to internal contours._
+  * _all responsibilities of the contorno itself that are not delegated to internal contornos._
-  * bring external contour information to all participants in your contour.
-If the outline in question is the organization itself, then bring information from the market, partners, investors, etc.
+  * bring external contorno information to all participants in your contorno.
+If the contorno in question is the organization itself, then bring information from the market, partners, investors, etc.
-  * act on [boosters](#boosters) with no progress in its outline.
+  * act on [boosters](#boosters) with no progress in its contorno.
-  * propose a contorno strategy, requiring an integrative decision.
-  * propose a contorno process, needing an integrative decision.
+  * propose strategy, indicators and process for the contorno, needing an integrative decision.
   * propose people to support the contorno.
   * take action on direct internal contornos without participants: invite people to them or remove the contorno, with integrative decision.
-  * keep indicators updated in the system that the organization uses to work together.
-  * keep the progress of projects up to date in the system that the organization uses to work together.

 ----